Load the karate club network

 normalized_probs

-# Return the chosen next node
+# Sample next node

 = []

-q for i in range(n_nodes):
+walks_node2vec for i in range(n_nodes):

 for _ in range(n_walkers_per_node):